BadmWe/dspyt-webpage/dspyt/posts/time-series-data-an-easy-introduction.md

 pd.set_option('display.max_rows', 1000)
 ```

 We also load the data set using pandas library `read_csv()` method.
-We process the date column with Datetime library `strptime()` method to a datetime data type comptible with Pandas DataFrame.
+We process the date column with Datetime library `strptime()` method to a datetime data type compatible with Pandas DataFrame.

 ```python
 def parser(s):